tomquisel/go/services/horizon/internal/docs/plans/new_horizon_ingest.md

 ### Outputs

-Once ledger and state data have been filtered, they must be passed on to one or more `Sink`s that receive the data and take action on it.
+Once ledger and state data have been filtered, they must be passed on to one or more `Process` objects that receive the data and take action on it in a particular `ProcessingPipeline`.
+There can also be multiple `ProcessingPipeline`s, one for each sink.

-Examples of sinks:
+Examples of sinks / stores:

 - An in-memory store that stores current order book information
 - A postgres store for a wallet app that updates the app's `users` table any time a user's balance changes
 - A streaming service that sends websockets notifications whenever the price for a particular asset changes

-Unfortunately, stores are not particularly reuseable, because they have a particular storage schema baked-in in order to know how to write out updates.
-This is why the stores in the diagram below have names like `MyPostgresStore` rather than `PostgresStore`.
-However, stores are extensible, because a developer can create and add a new store to their app's `ProcessingPipeline` that writes to the same underlying storage (say a postgres database) and adds new tables or fields.
+Unfortunately, stores and `Process` objects are not reuseable, because they have a particular storage schema baked-in in order to know how to write out updates.
+This is why the `Store`s in the diagram below have names like `MyPostgresStore` rather than `PostgresStore`.
+However, `Store`s are extensible, because a developer can create and add a new store or `Process` to their app that writes to the same underlying storage (say a postgres database) and adds new tables or fields.

 There's also a significant challenge keeping stores in sync.
-If multiple `Sink`s write to the same underlying store, or to entirely different stores, then any read operation that reads across stores or across data updated by multiple `Sink`s is at risk of reading inconsistent values.
+If multiple `Process`es write to the same underlying store, or to entirely different stores, then any read operation that reads across stores or across data updated by multiple `Processes`s is at risk of reading inconsistent values.

 See the UML diagram: